graphql/graphiql/.changeset/spotty-boxes-shout.md

   - Passing `"variables"` explicitly shows the variables editor.
   - Passing `"headers"` explicitly shows the headers editor.
 - The `docExplorerOpen` prop has been renamed to `isDocExplorerVisible`.
+- The `headerEditorEnabled` prop has been renamed to `isHeadersEditorEnabled`.
 - The `onToggleDocs` prop has been renamed to `onToggleDocExplorerVisibility`.
 - The `ResultsTooltip` prop has been renamed to `responseTooltip`.
 - Tabs are now always enabled.
 The `tabs` prop has therefore been replaced with a prop `onTabChange`.
 If you used the `tabs` prop before to pass this function you can change your implementation like so: